Old Gray Cemetery: Layout

 Old Gray Cemetery is shaped like an awkward pentagon, with a "handle" opening toward its main (eastern) entrance on Broadway.
 Secondary entrances are located in the northern corner along Tyson Street and in the western corner along Cooper Street.
 A paved avenue connects all three entrances, and paved roadways twist and turn throughout the cemetery.
 Roads, trees, and grave plots all follow the natural topography.
 The National Register-listed St. John's Lutheran Church stands opposite the cemetery's main entrance.

-The cemetery's administrative office is located just inside the main gate.
+The administrative office is located just inside the main gate.
 Beyond the entrance, the main avenue splits around a circle, which once contained the 20 ft Albers Fountain.
-The cemetery's perimeter is partially surrounded by a low stone wall, and partially by an iron fence, with double-iron gates and marble posts at the main entrance, and walk-through gates at the secondary entrances.
-The cemetery's northwest wall is shared with the adjacent Knoxville National Cemetery.
+The perimeter is partially surrounded by a low stone wall and partially by an iron fence with double-iron gates and marble posts at the main entrance, and walk-through gates at the secondary entrances.
+The northwest wall is shared with the adjacent Knoxville National Cemetery.